maxlaverse/terraform-provider-bitwarden/README.md

 - [Vaultwarden] v1.33.2
 - official [bitwarden.com] servers v2025.6.2

+**Minimum Terraform/OpenTofu:** 1.1.5 or later (Protocol 6).
+Older CLIs that only speak Protocol 5 are not supported.

-The provider is likely to work with older versions, but those haven't necessarily been tested.
+The provider is likely to work with older versions of the Bitwarden backends/CLIs, but those haven't necessarily been tested.
 If you encounter issues with recent versions of the Bitwarden CLI, consider trying out the [Embedded Client](#embedded-client).

 ## Usage